 Bachelor of Accounting

 This degree program provides foundational education on accounting.
-It will also prepare students for the CPA exam, although they will have to take 30 additional credit hours beyond this program to qualify for the exam.
+It also prepares students for the CPA exam, although they will have to take 30 additional credit hours beyond this program to qualify for the exam.
 Students take courses in financial, management and income tax accounting.
 Other courses may include auditing, governmental/institutional accounting and taxation.

 Master of Accounting

 This flexible graduate program with concentrations in assurance and tax can be completed in ten months, with weeknight or weekend course scheduling options.
 Students may take advanced accounting information systems, wealth transfers, international taxation, state/local taxation or fraud examination.

 Miami Dade College offers a variety of accounting programs in the Miami area, with programs that focus on business, technology or accounting aspects.
 College credit certificate (CCC) programs' courses can be transferred to an associate's degree program.

 CCC in Accounting/Budgeting